Unit 8: Linear Programming Problems - Free Study Resources | Boundless Maths

 The region represented by x ≥ 0, y ≥ 0 is:

-✓ Correct Answer: (a) First quadrant
+✓ Correct Answer: (A) First quadrant

 Solution: